Best Fuel Storage For A Generator: Gas, Propane, And Diesel Compared

 • Store fuel near heat sources.

-Installing a carbon monoxide detector is also essential when operating any fuel-powered generator.
+Installing a carbon monoxide detector is one of the most important safety measures when operating any fuel-powered generator, especially around cabins, garages, and workshops.

 You may also want to read my complete Wood Stove Safety Guide for additional off-grid safety tips.